jdasilvalima/brainSync/README.md

 ### I.2 Goals
 This project is designed as a personal learning initiative with the following goals:

-- Deepen knowledge in Artificial Intelligence
+- Deepen knowledge in Artificial Intelligence, with a particular focus on developing localized solutions
 - Learn frontend development with React
 - Explore backend development using Python and Flask